Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

 Best case scenario: maybe standard rating after 5 or 6 years.

 The heart's a serious business and insurance companies don't want to take on risk.

 At the same time, modern technology is amazing.
 Stent procedures are done the same afternoon you check out.

 The thing is, life insurance carriers are wary when it comes to matters of the heart.
 They want to know about any complication before they decide on a rating.

-So for now you can assume you will be rated or declined if this is you.
+So for now you can assume you will be rated or declined.
 This may change as scientific discoveries do but don't lose hope.
 Even if you have to wait, it's still possible to get life insurance for heart attack victims.

 This is a serious issue.

-You will be rated or declined depending on severity of the disease, treatment (medication, dosage), hospitalization or ER visits, and evidence of liver damage.
+You are rated or declined depending on severity of the disease, treatment (medication, dosage), hospitalization or ER visits, and evidence of liver damage.